shanepeckham/CADLab_Loyalty/README.md

 # The Logic App solution

+## SPOILER ALERT - this is the full solution, so only look here if you get stuck!

 We want to get the customer's details, find their last associated case and then chek the feedback against it.

 ### The data model